stephengold/Minie/README.md

 On desktop platforms, JMonkeyEngine automatically loads the appropriate native library during `JmeDesktopSystem.initialize()` when it detects Minie's `com.jme3.bullet.util.NativeMeshUtil` class.
+On Android platforms, JMonkeyEngine tries to load the appropriate native library during static initialization of the `JmeAndroidSystem` class.

 Physics simulation is organized around collision objects (instances of `PhysicsCollisionObject`)